Rio517/controlshift-demo-app/readme.md

 ## Developing

-We set this application generally run independent of tooling dependencies.
-You could just open the index file in any web browser and you should be up and running.
+This application can be run independent of any tooling dependencies, but you will need a connection to the internet as bootstrap/jquery/react are pulled in via CDN.
+Open the index.html file in any web browser to view.